jovialniyo93/transdeepseg/README.md

 # TransDeepSeg: A Transformer-Based Framework with Graph-Based Refinement for Cell Segmentation, Tracking, and Lineage Reconstruction #

-The code in this repository is supplementary to our future publication " TransDeepSeg: A Transformer-Based Framework with Graph-Based Refinement for Cell Segmentation, Tracking, and Lineage Reconstruction "
+The code in this repository is supplementary to our future publication **TransDeepSeg: A Transformer-Based Framework with Graph-Based Refinement for Cell Segmentation, Tracking, and Lineage Reconstruction**

   <div align="center">
     <img src="visualize.gif", width="600">